ipfabric/docs/docs/overview/index.md

 ### Supported Virtualization Platforms

-We recommend using either VMware ESXi or vSphere to deploy the IP Fabric appliance.
-Please, see [OVA distribution details](deployment/ova_details.md) for more information.
+For deploying the IP Fabric appliance, we recommend using either VMware ESXi or vSphere.
+For more information, please see [OVA Distribution Details](deployment/ova_details.md).

 It is also possible to run IP Fabric on any other virtualization platform using our qcow2/OVA images, but we can provide only limited support for those platforms.